Azure/acs-engine/docs/kubernetes/windows-details.md

 ### Choosing the Windows Server version

 If you want to deploy a specific Windows Server version, you can.
-First, find available versions with `az vm image list --publisher MicrosoftWindowsServer --all -o table`
+First, find available versions with `az vm image list` command:

 ```
 $ az vm image list --publisher MicrosoftWindowsServer --all -o table